PRICING

 ACCESSORIES:

-Nearly all locations are not suitable for high heels.
+Nearly all locations are NOT suitable for high heels.

 FINAL NOTES: